On This Day in History: September 20

 - The Holocaust in Ukraine: In the course of two days a German Einsatzgruppe murders at least 3,000 Jews in Letychiv.

-- The Holocaust in Lithuania: Lithuanian Nazis and local police murder 403 Jews in Nemenčinė.
+- The Holocaust in Lithuania: Lithuanian Nazis and local police begin a mass execution of 403 Jews in Nemenčinė.

 - The White Star Line's RMS Olympic collides with the British warship HMS Hawke.